stitchdata/docs/_destinations/bigquery/guides/bigquery-switching-locations.md

   - title: "Delete the current destination"
     anchor: "delete-current-bigquery-destination"
     content: |
+      1. In the **Confirm Removal** field, enter the display name of the destination.
-      1. Click **Continue**.
-A message will display asking you to confirm the removal of the current destination's settings.
+      2. Click **Remove Destination** to confirm.
+You'll be prompted to confirm the removal of the current destination's settings.
-      2. To complete the switch, Stitch must delete your current destination configuration. **Note**: This will not delete data in the destination itself - it only clears this destination's settings from Stitch.
+      3. To continue with the switch, click **Remove** to delete the current destination settings.

+      **Note**: This will not delete data in the destination itself - it only clears this destination's settings from Stitch.
-         To continue with the switch, click **OK** to delete the current destination settings.

   - title: "Connect the new {{ destination.display_name }} destination"
     anchor: "connect-new-bigquery-destination"